kefitaib/holbertonschool-zero_day/README.md

-This is my first project.
+This file is mandatory in all Holberton School projects